 Since Hunter Education became mandatory for 12–15 year old and first-time hunters in 1988, there has been a 25% reduction in the rate of hunting-related shooting incidents.
 While hunting is safe in comparison to other common sports, each injury can cause extreme physical and emotional pain for the victim, the shooter, and their families.
 Hunter Education courses are designed to teach hunting safety, principles of conservation, and sportsmanship.
 A dedicated cadre of over 500 trained volunteer instructors works with 170 Conservation Police Officers to train over 2500 students each year, in addition to 7500 students who choose the online course.

-NOTICE: In an effort to protect public health and reduce overall spread of COVID-19, we have postponed all in-person Hunter Education classes until further notice.
+NOTICE: In an effort to protect public health and reduce overall spread of COVID-19, we have postponed most in-person Hunter Education classes until further notice.

 Bowhunters may access the online bowhunting course at Bowhunter-Ed.com/Virginia.